 (e) any rights, remedies, obligations or liabilities of the parties that have accrued up to the date of termination, including the right to claim damages in respect of any breach of the agreement which existed at or before the date of termination shall not be affected or prejudiced.

-The Supplier shall be able to amend this agreement and, in particular, shall be able to vary the Subscription Fees in line with RPI by notification to the Customer.
+The Supplier shall be able to amend this agreement, in any way, and shall be able to vary the Subscription Fees in line with RPI by notification to the Customer.
 Continued use of the Customer Account, Software and Services shall constitute the Customer’s acceptance of the amended agreement.
-Otherwise, no variation of this agreement shall be effective unless it is in writing and signed by the parties (or their authorised representatives).

 17.1 A waiver of any right or remedy is only effective if given in writing and shall not be deemed a waiver of any subsequent right or remedy.